by Palmetto State Man – (Greenville, NC USA)

 Not much else to see at Buddy Dive so we moved to Captain Don’s.
 On the way there was a bunch of needlefish plus a dozen or so silver Palometas swimming past in the sandy area.
 Captain Don’s dock had a lot of fish under it and just north of the dock there were a few coral heads.

 From there we were on toward the Cliff.
 About 100 yards north of Captain Don’s dock the coral field began with Elkhorn and Staghorn hard corals as well as soft corals, this kept up on and off until 50 yards or so north of Cliff.
 In this area there is a large number of fish of all types and sizes.
 After a while hanging out there we started back south along the drop-off.
-We had spent about 75 minutes on our trek north and now turning south the wind/current shifted and we had to kick pretty hard for 30 minutes to get back to Buddy Dive.
-Mrs. PSM saw a massive 5-6 silver fish, she knows tarpon and barracuda it was not one of them.
+We had spent about 75 minutes on our trek north and now turning south the wind and current shifted and we had to kick pretty hard for 30 minutes to get back to Buddy Dive.
+Mrs. PSM saw a massive 5-6 foot long silver fish, she knows tarpon and barracuda it was not one of them.
 Oh well, it is a mystery for now.
 The best area on this swim was the Cliff area.
 I am not sure about the entry there since it is rocky.
 The other two sites were just average.

 Day 6: The unexpected